lucivpav/InLocCIIRC_dataset/README.md

 1. Adjust the Space name

 ## Build query poses
-1. No manual intervention necessary
+1. Choose the desired mode in transformPoses.m: setupParams(mode)

 ## Build file lists
 1. Note the comment on the second line